-We are not aware of any approved injectable products indicated for the treatment of fever in the U.S. There are, however, numerous drugs available to physicians to reduce fevers in hospital settings via oral administration to the patient, including acetaminophen, ibuprofen and aspirin.
+We are not aware of any approved injectable products indicated for the treatment of fever in the U.S. other than Caldolor.
+There are, however, numerous drugs available to physicians to reduce fevers in hospital settings via oral administration to the patient, including acetaminophen, ibuprofen and aspirin.
 These drugs are manufactured by numerous pharmaceutical companies.